|Course coordinator(s)||ir. MA Zijp|

 Elementary computer skills.

-Software Engineering, Big Data, Agent-Based Modelling for Complex Adaptive Systems, Data Management, Information Systems for Managers and Engineers.
+Software Engineering, Big Data, Agent-Based Modelling for Complex Adaptive Systems, Data Management, Linked Data, Engineering and Management of Information Systems.

 Software plays an important role in many domains.
 Very often, scientists are writing or adapting computer programs to process or analyse their data and present their results in a suitable format (e.g. on the Internet).
 This course does not aim to produce professional programmers, but rather to build understanding of the underlying principles and equip future academics with basic skills to create computer programs for small-scale use.
 The same principles are needed for writing custom code in many simulation, modelling, and engineering tools.